pydii/pydii/README.rst

 Source Code
 ------------
-If not available already,
+If not available already, use the following steps.

 #.
 Install `git <http://git-scm.com>`_, if not already packaged with your system.

 #.
 Download the pydii source code using the command::

     git clone https://github.com/mbkumar/pydii.git

-Source Code
+Installation
 ------------
 #.
 Navigate to pydii root directory::